-In the era of clicking “I agree” on just about every terms-of-service agreement, it’s important to read your loan documents carefully.
-Unlike technology privacy policies or other service contracts, your loan document is packed with details and requirements for your business.
-Ignoring what’s expected of you is a loan mistake and could lead to a recall of the loan.
+In the era of clicking “I agree” on just about every terms-of-service agreement, remember to read your loan documents carefully.
+Your loan document is packed with details and requirements for your business.
+Ignoring what’s expected of you is a loan mistake that could lead to a recall of the loan.

 Understanding a loan agreement comes down to simple awareness.
 Before you sign, ask your lender questions.
 If you’re struggling to follow the more technical aspects, review the agreement with an attorney or an experienced business owner.
 Here’s what to know as you prepare to sign on the dotted line.
 [Read related: How to get a bank loan]